Additional

 - Web pages: Generated HTML/HTM files and built React output open in a sandboxed iframe preview with browser/folder/copy actions.
 Fullscreen mode supports follow-up edits and defers refresh until the updated output is ready.
 See Web Page Artifacts.

 - Live websites: Browser-use tasks open a visible in-app Browser Workbench by default.
-The agent and user share the same right-sidebar/fullscreen webview, with navigation controls, screenshots, annotation, and visible cursor movement during actions.
-See Browser Workbench.
+The agent and user share the same right-sidebar/fullscreen Browser V2 webview, with navigation controls, desktop/tablet/mobile viewport testing, snapshot refs, diagnostics, downloads/uploads, screenshots, annotation, and visible cursor movement during actions.
+See Browser Workbench and Browser V2 Architecture.

 Positioning Boundary

-Use CoWork OS as the first stop for generated knowledge work:
+Use CoWork OS as the default app for everyday generated knowledge work:

 - draft and revise reports, memos, summaries, one-pagers, and DOCX files